2026 PMSF Family Conference

 Dr. Santoro serves as the Director of Neuroimmunology and Demyelinating Disorders Program and Director of Research for the Neurologic Institute at Children’s Hospital Los Angeles.
 He is also an Associate Professor of Neurology and Pediatrics at the Keck School of Medicine at USC.
 Dr. Santoro completed his undergraduate, masters, and medical degrees at Tulane University.
 He completed residencies in pediatrics and child neurology at Stanford University which was followed by sub-specialty training in neuroimmunology at Harvard Medical School.
 Dr. Santoro is one of only a handful of national physician-scientists who treat neurologic disorders associated with Down syndrome.
 Dr. Santoro’s research focus is in identifying the mechanisms of neurologic disease in individuals with Down syndrome and unraveling the role of neuroinflammation in these disorders.
 His research in cerebrovascular disorders such as moyamoya vasculopathy and neuroinflammatory conditions such as Down Syndrome Regression Disorder in this population is internationally recognized, making Children’s Hospital Los Angeles and the Keck School of Medicine a hub for research in these areas.
 In addition to Dr. Santoro’s research in neuroinflammation in Down syndrome, he leads multiple national and international research investigations in other pediatric onset inflammatory disorders such as multiple sclerosis, myelin oligodendrocyte glycoprotein associated disease (MOGAD) and other neurogenetic conditions and leukodystrophies such as Aicardi Goutières Syndrome.
 Dr. Santoro is a perpetual advocate for persons with disabilities at both the state and federal level through the American Medical Association and the American Academy of Neurology.

-Julia Dallman, PhD, University of Miami
+Julia Dallman, PhD, Professor, Department of Biology, University of Miami

 Julia Dallman is an associate professor in the Department of Biology and director of the University of Miami Zebrafish Facility.
 Using zebrafish as a model, her research seeks to understand how genetic mutations linked to autism impact function along the gut/brain axis.
 In particular, her lab focuses on zebrafish shank3ab and syngap1ab models that both show altered gut motility, though with distinct underlying mechanisms.
 Since 2023, she has teamed up with gastroenterologists (Bennett and Moshiree), software/UX engineers (Baker and Millet), and an epidemiologist focusing on GI symptoms in autism (Holingue) to better understand and characterize gastrointestinal (GI) transit, or “motility”, in people with Phelan-McDermid syndrome.
 With feedback from community, the team has created and optimized the STRiPES mobile-based application that allows caregivers to keep track of GI symptoms.
 Symptom tracking was then paired with measuring whole gut transit time using blue muffins that were sent to households all over the US.
 Individuals with Phelan-McDermid syndrome then consumed the blue muffins and caregivers tracked GI symptoms, specifically how long it takes for the blue muffin to go through the digestive system.
 This at-home approach is intended to reveal how GI symptoms vary with genetics and age in people with Phelan-McDermid Syndrome.